racinmat/PHPOgameBot/readme.md

 TODO
 -----
+- refactor coordinates to be embeddable, not entity
 - add continuous command for sending resources from one planet to another when they reach some user-defined treshold and have some user-defined ratio
 - inactive player probing
 	- save to db how many probes was sent to espionage player and how many information it retrieved.
 Next time, send more probes to retrieve all information
 		- add checkbox to command to decide whether to use fixed amount of probes or use counted value from database
 		- maybe add heuristics how big increment to make, to reach optimal count faster than by incrementing by one
+		- modify that value when espionage technology is upgraded because then less probes is needed?
 	- when sending fleet to nonexisting planet in PlayersProber, catch the non-existing planet exception and delete that planet.
 Probably add parameter to method whether throw exceptions or just return false (failed command).
 - bugfix: when storage is currently being build, calculate capacity with the new level of currently upgrading storage.
 	- now the preprocessor adds the storages to the queue twice.
 The second and incorrect insert is after building the first inserted storage.
 Or maybe setting storage building bool in command to false will suffice.